 - I love these Weck Tulip Jars for jams and jelly, especially if I’m giving it as a gift.

-- Feel free to use the hot water canning method with this Pineapple Habanero Pepper Jelly if you prefer.
+- Feel free to use the hot water canning method with this Pineapple Habanero Pepper Jelly if you prefer but switch out the rice vinegar for regular distilled vinegar.
 Here is a step by step instruction guide from Ball/Kerr.

 - 1-3 orange habanero peppers seeded and finely chopped

 - 1 orange bell pepper seeded and finely chopped

 - 1 cup rice vinegar*

 - 6 ounces Certo liquid fruit pectin 2 packs

 Place finely chopped habaneros, bell pepper, pineapple and crushed red pepper flakes in a large pot.
 Add vinegar and bring to a boil.
 Boil for 2 minutes.

 - Add Certo and bring to a rolling boil.
 Cook for 2 minutes, stirring continuously.

 - Remove pot from heat and skim off any foam on the surface.